It’s time to learn about interactive marketing.

 1. Standard layout polls

-The most obvious, and simple poll is the standard poll for online voting.
-This interactive marketing tool makes it easy to collect information from your audience, on things they’re passionate about.
+The most obvious, and simple poll is the standard voting poll, which you can easily build with this online voting tool.
+This interactive marketing method makes it easy to collect information from your audience, on things they’re passionate about.
 A single answer poll asks your audience to choose one of a series of responses to a question.

 2. Video Polls